schlagert/bootstrap/README.md

 -------------

-If the you use `bootstrap` to automatically establish connections between nodes, starting the application on all nodes is basically all you need.
+If the you use `bootstrap` to automatically establish connections between nodes, configuring and starting the application on all nodes is basically all you need.
 However, some use cases may make it necessary to get notified whenever a __matching__ connection is established or lost.

 For this purpose the `bootstrap` application provides the `bootstrap` behaviour.
 To get notifications about node actions the two functions `on_connected/2` and